Feelings and Emotions in Handwriting

-If you received a letter from someone who happened to be under a lot of emotional strain – would you see more of the writer’s anguish in a handwritten or typed version of the letter?
+If you received a letter from someone who happened to be under a lot of emotional strain – would you be able to see more of the writer’s feelings and emotions in a handwritten letter or in the typed version?

 Strong feelings and emotions such as anger or frustration are always plain to see in handwriting.

 I wish I had kept the handwriting of my maths teacher.
 I was in great awe of her as she wielded her pen like a cutlass.

 It slashed into the page so forcefully that it tore a deep gash that buried itself in the pages below and you could see the indentations for many pages that followed.

 She must have had reason because at age 12 I was a dreadful maths student.
 I couldn’t grasp the concepts the first time she explained them and I was too terrified of the consequences to even attempt an answer.

 Thinking back I realize just how much frustration and emotion there was in her handwriting.

 On one occasion she actually apologized to me mentioning how she was going through personal difficulties.
 But the fact remains that to this day I use my trusty calculator and avoid mental arithmetic or anything related to it like the plague.

 As a sample of angry handwriting I have this rare example of Donald Trump’s handwriting which he wrote on Airforce One and later submitted to the impeachment hearings.